As-12/Fit-App-backend-/README.md

 This is a simple implementation of a Fitness tracking application, a tool that helps visualize and track your weight loss progress.

-## API Documentation can be accessed here
+## Swagger UI  can be accessed here
 [https://fit-app-tc.herokuapp.com](https://fit-app-tc.herokuapp.com/)

 ![FitApp](banner.gif)